 - Endurance athletes training for high-level competition usually log a lot of miles each week.
 Their carbohydrate and calorie needs are likely higher.
 Therefore, adding a protein + carbohydrate (P+C) drink during training can help.

 - Bodybuilders usually lift weights with serious muscle growth in mind.
 They often want to gain weight and require more protein and calories.
 A protein + carbohydrate (P+C) drink during training can help here too.

 - Fitness competitors usually accumulate a lot of exercise hours trying to drop to a single-digit body fat percentage.
 To accomplish this, carb and calorie intake should be lower.
-A performance-enhancing, muscle-preserving branched-chain-amino acids (BCAA) drink during training can help.
+A performance-enhancing, muscle-preserving essential amino acids (EAA) drink during training can help.

 Here’s a handy table that outlines our recommendations by goal and by body type.

 Workout nutrition guidelines by goal and body type